rgjha/TensorCodes/README.md

 U, s, V = randomized_svd(T, n_components=D, n_iter=5,random_state=5)
 ```

-There is also additional option of using PRIMME [https://pypi.org/project/primme/] or even SymPy's `svds` as shown below
+There is also an additional option of using PRIMME [https://pypi.org/project/primme/] or even SymPy's `svds` as shown below
-where `D` is the number of singular values in escending order you want to keep.
+where `D` is the number of singular values in descending order you want to keep.

 ```python
 from scipy.sparse.linalg import svds, eigs